tjvantoll/www.tjvantoll.com/source/_posts/2012-07-26-dom-element-references-as-global-variables.markdown

 Otherwise return an HTMLCollection rooted at the Document node, whose filter matches only named elements with the name name.
 {% endblockquote %}

-What this is staying is that when there are multiple named propeties with the same name, the browser should return an array when that property is referenced (instead of a reference to a specific DOM node).
+What this is staying is that when there are multiple named properties with the same name, the browser should return an array when that property is referenced (instead of a reference to a specific DOM node).
 As an example given this markup:

 ``` html
 <!DOCTYPE html>